w3c/w3c-website-redesign-documentation/_posts/2021-01-13-header-design-finalisation.md

 **Language menu**

-* The language selector will stay in it's current position, but there will be design tweaks to reduce it's height
+* The language selector will stay in it's current position, but there will be design tweaks to reduce it's height, and it will align right.
-* We recommended that it is not built as a drop-down, because that would require a select button for accessibility reasons.
-Therefore it will be built using the `<details>` element.
-This means the whole language bar area will expand down to reveal the links to the other language sites that a user can select from.
-We discussed and didn't think this would be a problem, as it would generally only need to be done by a user once.
+* The site will always link to the home page of localised sites from the language selector at the top, not translated content.
+* We will omit current language from the language selector at the top.
+* Remove Français from the language selector at the top (now that we have clarified there are no plans for a French site).
+* Replace dropdown with simple links on mobile, now there are less languages to link to

 **Account / profile menu:**\
 In an attempt to save space on mobile, we agreed that the log-in / register button will move to the fly-out menu, still visible on the first level navigation.